DavidSantia/lab2/README.md

 * The New Relic Java APM agent is installed on the container to monitor the Tomcat server running our Java app
 * The lab illustrates running micro-services with Docker, adding a Redis container to the system
+* A variation is provided to use MSSQL instead of Redis, to illustrate using a database OHI
+* The Java agent API is added to show how to record custom parameters
 * The New Relic Telemetry SDK is added to show how to capture Redis health stats as Dimensional Metrics
 * A Fluentd container forwards both the Redis and Tomcat logs to New Relic Logs
 * The Java app uses log4j, which is configured for New Relic logs-in-context
+* A Node.js file server with APM agent, providing a JSON API test framework for Synthetics functional testing

 ## Error scenarios